 Measuring Signal Distribution port 3

-In this measurement the signal distribution and the impedance matching of port1 were analysed.
+In this measurement, the signal distribution and the impedance matching of port1 were analyzed.

 Comparing the plot and the values of the markers with the ones from ‘Measuring Signal Distribution port 2 it can be seen that both ports behave symmetrically.
 Since also the phase is symmetrical, the relative phase difference between port 2 and port 3 is 0º.